Syrian Jews: History

 Beginning on the Passover holiday of 1992, most of the last 4,000 remaining members of the Damascus Jewish community, as well as the Aleppo community and the Jews of Qamishli, were permitted under the government of Hafez al-Assad to leave Syria provided they did not immigrate to Israel.
 Within a few months, thousands of Syrian Jews made their way to Brooklyn, with a few families choosing to go to France and Turkey.
 The majority settled in Brooklyn with the help of their kin in the Syrian Jewish community.

+In December 2025, Hind Kabawat registered the Jewish Heritage in Syria Foundation (JHS), making it the first Jewish organization ever registered in Syria.
+The organisation plans to return properties confiscated under previous governments and restore Jewish holy sites.
+In late June 2026, restoration work began at Damascus's main Jewish cemetery along the road to Damascus International Airport under the Syrian Mosaic Foundation led by Joe Jajati, focusing on cleaning and repairing neglected graves and improving site security.